- About us

 - Clinician resources

-The Resource and Access Services (RAS) Academic Clinical Unit (ACU) provides mental health services to the community.
+The Resource and Access Services (RAS) provides mental health services to the community.
 The primary aim is to provide a comprehensive mental health triage, assessment and brief intervention service that is skilled, timely and responsive for individuals who are in a mental health crisis.
 Holistically, RAS recognises that effective access to services for individuals experiencing mental illness is crucial to reducing the burden of disease.

 RAS provides a responsive service that minimises the psychological distress of individuals, stabilises mental health status for those experiencing acute mental illness, and provides information and access to appropriate pathways of care for individuals and their carers and families.

-The RAS ACU has four core service delivery areas:
+RAS has four core service delivery areas:

 Acute Care Teams (ACT) function as the first point of contact to public mental health services - 24 hours a day, 7 days per week.
 The components include triage, assessment, brief/crisis interventions, and linkages and onward referral.
 ACT provides a multidisciplinary service to consumers with an acute mental health issue taking into consideration safety issues, individual and clinical needs, level of distress, disability and supports in the community.
 Service provision will occur, wherever feasible, at the consumer's home, a community clinic, a General Practice or other nominated place.

 Recovery, Resource and Partnership Teams (RRPT) provide a structural response to the roll out of strategic policy to ensure we are leading service reform in identified speciality areas.
 The RRPTs are centred on the concepts of primary care which include health promotion, illness prevention, care of the sick, advocacy and community development.
 Providing mental health treatment and care through a primary mental health care model will improve access and promote better health outcomes at lower costs for individuals, families and governments.
 Additionally they support a range of specific clinical activities that value add to the mental health needs of community.